mauricioaznar/nestjs-s-todo/README.md

 ### Currently implementing

+* refactor useAppVariant
 * todo check with react router typescript (history.location.state?.todo as GetTodosQuery ["todos"] [number] || undefined)
-* file upload
-  * delete file if exists
-* username must be unique
-* refactor custom rules on MauTextField
+* Array item need to display an error when no item has been specified.
 * Text field custom rules
   * telephone
-* Array item need to display an error when no item has been specified.

 ### Improvements